 Common types of cyberattacks and how to identify them

-Defacements are one of the easiest attacks to identify, as they occur when a cybercriminal replaces a website’s content with their own.
+Defacements are one of the easiest types of cyberattacks to identify, as they occur when a cybercriminal replaces a website’s content with their own.
 This content or image may be shocking in nature, or push a political agenda.
 Think of defacements as the digital version of graffiti spray-painted on a storefront.
 If your visitors cannot access your site due to a defacement, they won’t be able to make a purchase, and they may lose trust in your site altogether.
 Defacements made up 16% of incidents in Q4 2017 alone.

 What to look for: Your website’s content will be replaced with the cybercriminal’s name, logo, or political/religious imagery.